openlookeng/hetu-core/hetu-docs/en/connector/hana.md

 -   Adding SAP HANA Driver

-SAP HANA JDBC Driver is not available in common repositories, so you will need to download it from SAP HANA and install manually in your repository.
+SAP HANA JDBC Driver is not available in common repositories, so you need to download it from SAP HANA and install manually in your repository.
 The SAP HANA JDBC Driver (ngdbc.jar) may be installed as part of your SAP HANA client installation or you can download it from the SAP HANA office website.
 Once you have got the SAP HANA JDBC Driver, you can deploy the jdbc jar file to openLooKeng plugin folder on coordinator and worker nodes.

-For example, if the jdbc driver file is ngdbc.jar and openLooKeng plugin folder is /usr/lib/openlookeng/lib/plugin, use the following command to copy the library to the plugin folder. cp ngdbc.jar
+For example, if the jdbc driver file is ngdbc.jar and openLooKeng plugin folder is /usr/lib/openlookeng/lib/plugin, use the following command to copy the library to the plugin folder.

+cp ngdbc.jar

+/usr/lib/openlookeng/lib/plugin/hana

-/usr/lib/openlookeng/lib/plugin/hana Restart the coordinator and worker processes and hana connector will work.
+Restart the coordinator and worker processes and hana connector will work.

 -   Enable the query push down feature or not.

 If you want to enable the connector push down feature for hana connector, you do not need to do any things for hana connector\'s push down feature is turn on by default.
-But you can also set as below:
+But you can also set as follows:

 | jdbc.pushdown-enabled=true                   |
 | --------------------------------------------------- |